 Tensile Strength

-Fascia is immensely strong and if any part of the fascia is twisted, pulled and imbalanced, it will affect the whole body in some way.
+Fascia is immensely strong, so if any part of the fascia is twisted, pulled and imbalanced, it will affect the whole body in some way.
 Fascia can tighten, harden, twist, glue together and become inflamed due to constant stress, injuries and lack of movement and when fascia tightens and hardens it can cause body systems not to function optimally.

-Hence the aim of Fascial unwinding is to support the body in unwinding interwoven areas of tension, so the body can return to a freer, more open, fluid and functional state.
+Hence the aim of Fascial unwinding is to support the body in unwinding seemingly unconnected areas of tension, which assists the body in returning to a freer, more open, fluid and functional state.

 What’s Fascial Unwinding?